drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 ## Audience mode (experimental)
 ![image](https://user-images.githubusercontent.com/55811932/208030740-84062de1-b7df-4ffb-bd27-2cd59b5717c6.png)

 When you talk with a character, it's obvious that you can use only one character.ai account for every user on your server, and it does puts some limitations on a conversation.
 Thinking about it, I decided to try to "explain" character that there are many different users who speak with him using a single account.
-And... tt really worked lol.
+And... it really worked lol.
 If you add a nickname and a quote to your reply, the character will, usually, understand the context, and his answers will be more consistent.

 **How it looks in Discord:**